techies23/video-conference-zoom/docs/docs/join_links.md

-Video Conferencing with Zoom plugin easily allows your users to join your meetings or webinars using [Zoom's Native WebSDK](https://marketplace.zoom.us/docs/sdk/native-sdks/web/) WebSDK without needing to download Zoom App on your computer. <strong style="color:red;">Please note that join via browser is not natively supported for Mobile devices at the moment so you may find issues when joining from mobile when using this method.</strong>
+Video Conferencing with Zoom plugin easily allows your users to join your meetings or webinars using [Zoom's Native WebSDK](https://marketplace.zoom.us/docs/sdk/native-sdks/web/) WebSDK without needing to download Zoom App on your computer.

 ### Embed or Join via Browser Method